-SSL stands for Secure Socket Layer and it is currently the industry standard for encrypting traffic sent between web server and web browser.
+SSL stands for Secure Socket Layer and it is currently the industry standard for encrypting traffic sent between the web server and web browser.
 Its primary use is to prevent sensitive information such as customer details and credit card information from being read by an unintended third party.
-By not having an SSL you may deter potential security conscious customers from using your website.
+By not having an SSL you may deter potential security-conscious customers from using your website.

 Other notations we use when referring to website security are:

 - HTTP – the default protocol for browsing webpages.

 - HTTPS – the secure version of HTTP, tells the webserver to communicate using the SSL certificate.

 So how do you know if a website is secure?
 Usually, the easiest way is to check this is if the address bar has a green padlock in it, this means that the website has an SSL certificate and is loading the content securely.
 It can vary from browser to browser but there should always be a green padlock somewhere there.

 Some websites may have an SSL certificate but not automatically tell your browser to load the page via HTTP, you can check by changing the HTTP part of the address to HTTPS.
 Some websites may be configured to redirect you back to HTTP automatically.
 If it is successful, you will be directed to the secure version of the website and you’ll either see a green padlock or one of the following: